Tuesday, March 29, 2011

 BIRD'S NESTS COOKIES

-I like making the traditional bird's nests but have not tried these cookie nests before.
+My kids LOVE making bird's nests with peanut butter cookies and coconut or even using our peanut butter edible playdough recipe HERE.
 Be creative with the eggs and use your family's favorite candy- chocolates, jelly beans, malted eggs, Whoppers, M&M's, Skittles, or any other candy that is round and will fit.
-Visit Bright Ideas for this recipe.

 HIDDEN SURPRISE TREATS